 Mactaggart Community Cybercafe (closed Sundays) and The Corner Kitchen (open 7 days a week) can be found at 30 Mansefield Place.

 It was founded in 1821 by Walter F. Campbell who originally named it after his wife as Port Ellinor or Eleanor.
 Later this was shortened to Port Ellen.

 There are regular Arts & Crafts markets in Port Ellen at the Columba Hall in Frederick Crescent.
 Usually on Thursdays from early May to early October.
 Also some Saturdays in November & December.
 On Tuesdays during the summer, the market is also at Bruichladdich Hall.
 Check their web site for details or phone 01496 850146.

+Other attractions nearby include the ruins of Dunyvaig Castle which are situated in Lagavulin Bay, not far from Lagavulin Distillery.
+Emergency repairs were carried out in 1998 by the castle's owners (United Distillers) with a grant from Historic Environment Scotland.
+Care should be taken when visiting.
 Once a stonghold and naval base of the MacDonald Lords of the Isles, the castle had a turbulent history - belonging at various times to the MacIans of Ardnamurchan, MacDonalds and Campbells.